ra/leftern/README.md

 2.  ``` grep -v Planned grab | cut -d ' ' -f 1 | cut -c6-9 > id ```

-3. Edit file 'id' to remove the first two lines, and any stations you do not care about.
+3. Edit file 'id' to remove any stations you do not care about.
 (Runs fine with all stations on any contemporary machine.)
 The left columns in 'grab' are the only key.